 Catastrophe: Stories And Lessons From The Halifax Explosion is first rate.
 How unfortunate that author Joe Scanlon, a former Toronto Star reporter on Parliament Hill, did not live to see it published.
-Scanlon died of a heart attack six years ago at 83.
+Scanlon died of a heart attack nine years ago at 83.

 By Holly Doan